 Create your e-commerce business plan

-Sure, it’s almost done.
-You have an idea of your budget, costs, etc. But it’s time to work on the details.
+You’re almost done.
 Make sure that your business plan reflects all the expenses and that your revenue projections are realistic.
 Otherwise, your business plan will be useless.

 Put your store together and start working on your marketing strategy

-Yes!
 Time to start building your shop!
-Your business is registered, you have a pretty good idea of how your brand is going to look, you have your domain and the design of your store and now… Time to choose your platform!
+Your business is registered, you have a pretty good idea of how your brand is going to look, you have your domain and the design of your store and now it’s time to choose your platform!

 There are many, many options, so choosing the right e-commerce platform is not really an easy thing to do.
-Dedicate some time to analyze the most popular options (there is a reason why they are so popular!), compare their features, think about your budget… Is your design compatible with the platform you’ve chosen?
+Dedicate some time to analyze the most popular options (there is a reason why they are so popular!), compare their features, and think about your budget.
+Is your design compatible with the platform you’ve chosen?
 Is it scalable?
-SEO-friendly???
+It is SEO-friendly?

-And once your store is up and running… let your potential customers know that you exist!
+Once your store is up and running, llet your potential customers know that you exist!